 That’s why the most important detail in the parable above is the moment the pastor opens the car door and prays, turning to God for strength, wisdom, and grace.
 The danger of church tech is to confuse activity with ministry; to mistake organization for love; or to replace efficiency for presence.

 Is this an argument against activity, organization, or efficiency?
 Of course not.
 Christian ministry requires those who will go, do, and build up.
 Christian ministry has invented orphanages and hospitals.
 It has lobbied governments and resisted tyranny.
-But the church is continually at risk for mistaking the machine for the ministry.
+But the dangers of church tech is that we are continually at risk for mistaking the machine for the ministry.
 The true “ghost in the machine” is the Holy Ghost.
 In the midst of every 5G-flash of data, let’s never forget that every pastor, each staff member, and every one of us in the congregation actually transform tech into ministry in that simple—but crucial—moment when we stop and pray before leaping into action.